innopolis-devops/labs/app_kotlin/DOCKER.md

   file
 - The `build` stage includes compilation, linters check, running tests and creating the .jar file.
-- For this Dockerfile I used this [reference](https://codefresh.io/docs/docs/learn-by-example/java/gradle/)
+- For this Dockerfile, I used this [reference](https://codefresh.io/docs/docs/learn-by-example/java/gradle/)